-The Bishop Arts Theatre Center (BATC) is home to TeCo Theatrical Productions, Inc., an award-winning, multicultural theatre company with IRS 501 (c)(3) tax exempt status.
-TeCo was chartered in September 1993 in Atlanta, Georgia and founded by Teresa Coleman Wash.
+Bishop Arts Theatre Center (BATC) is an award-winning, multicultural theatre company with IRS 501 (c)(3) tax-exempt status.
+In 2021, the theatre received Dallas Business Journal inaugural Leaders In Diversity Award, and in 2019, BATC received Theater Communications Group’s prestigious Peter Zeisler Memorial Award for exemplifying pioneering practices in the field and for taking risks for the advancement of the art form.
+BATC was chartered in September 1993 in Atlanta, Georgia, and founded by Executive Artistic Director, Teresa Coleman Wash.
 At that time, the theatre was producing dinner theatre performances at the Lakewood Playhouse and partnering with community groups such as Luke’s Place, a neighborhood organization that provided social services for men who were recovering from substance abuse.
 The specific objectives and purposes of this corporation are to:

 - use theater as a platform for social change and to raise awareness about issues that are important to our community,

-- sponsor special events involving public performances of plays, musicals, dances, and other art forms in various community performing art groups in order to broaden the cultural experience to a more diverse group, and
+- produce special events involving public performances of plays, musicals, dance, and other art forms with various community art groups in order to broaden the cultural experience to a more diverse group, and

 In 2005, a 10,000 square ft. building located at 215 S. Tyler Street in Dallas, Texas was donated to the organization by one of the longtime patrons who had followed the theatre’s progress from its humble beginnings in Atlanta.
 Renovations began in December 2006 and, despite a downward spiral economy, were complete in June 2008.
-Today, TeCo offers a full season of theatre performances, jazz concerts, a lecture series and year round arts education programs at the Bishop Arts Theatre Center.
-The newly refurbished home includes a 170 seat proscenium theatre with dressing rooms, executive offices, an art gallery, a learning laboratory and an arts business incubator center.
-TeCo performances offer cultural relevance, community outreach, and the sheer ability to deliver fresh theatrical experiences.
+Today, we offer a full season of theatre performances, jazz concerts, a lecture series, and year-round arts education programs.
+Our refurbished home includes a 170-seat proscenium theatre with dressing rooms, executive offices, an art gallery, a learning laboratory, and an arts business incubator center.
+Performances offer cultural relevance, community outreach, and the sheer ability to deliver fresh theatrical experiences.

-Doing business as The Bishop Arts Theatre Center, today the organization’s mission is to cultivate a diverse and vibrant arts community while creating opportunities for local and emerging artists through performances and education.
-The BATC offers a full season of theater performances, jazz concerts, a speaker series, and year round arts education programs and has touted as being a cultural oasis for the next generation of acclaimed writers, directors, performers, and arts administrators.
-Each year, the BATC impacts over 20,000 a year within the city of Dallas.
+BATC’s organizational mission is to cultivate a diverse and vibrant arts community committed to social impact, while creating opportunities for local and emerging artists to develop new, contemporary, and lasting works that celebrate the diversity and resiliency of our community.
+We offer a full season of digital and in-person theater performances, jazz concerts, a speaker series, and synchronous and asynchronous year-round arts education programs.
+The theatre is a cultural oasis for the next generation of acclaimed writers, directors, performers, and arts administrators.
+Each year, we impact over 30,000 people a year via virtual and in-person programs.